Who are the 21st century leaders?

 21st Century Leaders in Politics and Government

-Instead, 21st century leadership is emerging in alternative ways.
+Looking beyond traditional governance, 21st century leadership is emerging in alternative ways.
 As in all eras, in part it is linked to changes in information technology.

 —Mohamed Bouazizi.
 The tumult known as the Arab Spring was sparked by the 26-year-old fruit vendor, who set himself afire in suicidal protest against governmental abuses in Tunisia.
 21st century communication tools spread his message through the world, sparking courageous action throughout the Arab world in 2011.